sgost/koinX/src/data/mine/serial-port-devices/index.md

   such as microcontrollers, 3D printers, removable USB and Bluetooth devices that emulate a serial port.
 author: Pachiyappan Velu
-sideNavArray:
-  - title: How to buy Bitcoin in 3 easy steps
-  - title: Popular video guides on buying Bitcoin
-  - title: Where to buy Bitcoin?
-  - title: Already holding Bitcoin?
-  - title: Frequently asked questions
-  - title: More Cryptos Similar to Bitcoin
 previewTitle: Backend Development
 tags:
   - Serial API